 Now that you know where your agency is at and what your caregivers struggle with, it’s time to define what great communication looks like.
 Here are a few examples to guide your strategy:

-Building relationships.
+- Building relationships.
 As we noted at the beginning of this article, home care is a relationship business.
-Do you want to increase team communication and collaboration and how can you do this?
+Do you want and how can you do this?
 How are you sharing feedback with your caregivers?
 Positive communication that gives recognition and offers coaching helps your team become stronger, more engaged, and happier.

 The pros and cons of common communication tools